-Day 2: Monday - Calvi to Calacuccia
+Day 1 - Calvi to Corte

 You will be transferred to the start of your walk in the Scala di Santa Regina.
 This trail is of great historical importance because it’s the age old path that was used by shepherds leading their herds in and out of the Niolu valley.
 It leads up through a décor of granite cliffs along a superb balcony path to a small Genoese bridge – a lovely place to take a rest, have something to eat and perhaps a swim.
 The views open up and you continue on through a very different landscape: the granite cliffs giving way to old chestnut groves and rolling forest hills.

 Distance: 10km.
 Active walking time: 5 hours.
 Altitude gain: +700m.
 Descent: -340m.

-Overnight: Hôtel Acquaviva (or similar) on bed and breakfast and evening meal in Calacuccia.
+Overnight: Hôtel Acquaviva or similar on bed and breakfast and evening meal in Calacuccia.

-Day 3: Tuesday - Calacuccia to Evisa
+Day 3 - Calacuccia to Evisa

 After a short 20 minute transfer, you will arrive in the vast Corsican pine tree forest, called the ‘Val-du-Niellu.’
 A forest path leads uphill towards the Col de Vergio.
-The Laricio pine trees soar high above and are home to the famous ‘sitelle’ a little acrobatic bird.
-The Col de Vergio is a high mountain road pass, it is marked with a forbidding statue and is the boundary point between the island’s north and south departments.
+The Laricio pine trees soar high above and are home to the famous ‘sitelle’, a little acrobatic bird.
+The Col de Vergio is a high mountain road pass, marked with a forbidding statue and is the boundary point between the island’s north and south departments.
 The views are majestic; the peaks are high and loom above.
 The trail goes downhill through the Aïtone pine forest to the outskirts of Evisa.
 You will pass the piscine naturelle, a big rock pool and local swim spot, then continue down through the chestnut woods that mark your approach to the village.
 Some of the thick gnarled old trunks have been standing here for nearly 2,000 years.

 Distance, 11.5km.
 Active walking time, 5 hours.
 Altitude gain, +80m.
 Descent, -720m.

-Day 4: Wednesday - Free day in Evisa
+Day 4 - Free day in Evisa